jenni-gnz/anzg-metal-tool/text/page-1-data-required.md

-The water chemistry data required for the different calculations are listed in Table 1.
+The water chemistry data requirements for the different calculations are in Table 1.